“The only source of knowledge is experience.” – Albert Einstein

 - This may include financial documents such as tax returns or profit and loss statements, or business documents such as an equipment list or lease.

-- Properly analyzing the financials and other documents with the cooperation of the seller is necessary in order for any broker business to properly evaluate a business.
+- Properly analyzing the financials and other documents with the cooperation of the seller is necessary in order for a broker business to properly evaluate a business.

 Business Brokers Should Qualify All Potential Buyers

 A critical difference between professional business brokers and real estate brokers who primarily sell residential or commercial real estate is knowing how to qualify all potential buyers.
-The qualification process begins with having every buyer sign a non-disclosure statement prior to receiving any confidential listing information about the business.
-The non-disclosure statement requires the potential buyer to keep the business sale confidential and to only go through the broker during the initial phase of the discovery process.
+The qualification process begins with having every buyer sign a Non-Disclosure Agreement (NDA) prior to receiving any confidential listing information about the business.
+The NDA requires the potential buyer to keep the business sale confidential and to only go through the broker during the initial phase of the discovery process.
 It is important to also note that publicly disclosed business information contained in the ‘blind advertisement‘ does not disclose confidential information about the business.
 This includes the identity of the business itself, the exact location, and any pictures that will enable a viewer to identify the business.
-All potential buyers must sign the non-disclosure statement prior to receiving this information.

 Ensure Buyer Has Sufficient Funds